 Bifröst is located in the countryside, 35 km away from the nearest town.
 With volcanoes, mountains, lava fields, birch forests, a lake and a spectacular waterfall all in walking distance, the surrounding area is a paradise for hikers and nature lovers.
 The possibilities for outdoor recreational activities are very diverse here.
 In addition to numerous hiking trails, Bifröst has an on-campus football/soccer field and basketball court, and a golf course is located only minutes away.

 For typical big-city pleasures such as theatre, cinema and art exhibitions, one must usually go to Reykjavík.
 However, it’s hard to be bored at Bifröst.
-There are many student clubs and exchange students are welcome to participate.
-Recent years have seen a chess club, a hiking club, a horse riding club and a fitness club (to name those that are easiest for non-Icelandic speaking students to take part in).
 Typical of campus universities, students at Bifröst naturally spend a lot of time together and there are endless opportunities for making new friends, as well as frequent lectures, concerts, formal dinners and informal parties in the school café.

 At Bifröst there is a two-story gym open to all students, staff and their families.
-Access is included in the tuition fees and there are generally regularly organised fitness classes (yoga, spinning, etc.) held over the academic year.
+Access is included in the tuition fees.

 Bifröst has an outdoor football/soccer field and basketball court, and there is a golf course only 5 minutes away.
 There are also hot-tubs and a sauna for campus residents.
 There is no indoor sports hall at Bifröst, but students get together twice a week to go to Varmaland (10 minutes by car) for a game of football, volleyball or basketball.
 At Varmaland and Borgarnes there are also a larger swimming pool.